cockroachdb/docs/v19.2/cockroachcloud-upgrade-policy.md

 CockroachCloud supports the latest major version of CockroachDB and the version immediately preceding it.
 Support for these versions includes minor version updates and security patches.

 ## Minor Version Upgrades
-"Minor" versions (or "point" releases) are stable, backward-compatible improvements to the GA versions of CockroachDB.
+"Minor" versions (or "point" releases) are stable, backward-compatible improvements to the major versions of CockroachDB.

 CockroachCloud automatically upgrades all clusters to the latest supported minor version (for example, v19.2.1 → v19.2.2) within the 2 business days after a minor version release.
-Starting April, the [CockroachCloud Admin(s)](cockroachcloud-console-access-management.html#console-admin) will be notified via email before and after their clusters are upgraded to the latest minor version.
+Starting April, the [CockroachCloud Admin(s)](cockroachcloud-console-access-management.html#console-admin) will be notified before and after their clusters are upgraded to the latest minor version.

 {{site.data.alerts.callout_danger}}
 Single-node clusters will experience some downtime during cluster maintenance.